robotology/gz-sim-yarp-plugins/plugins/forcetorque/README.md

 ### Usage

 Add the `gzyarp::ForceTorque` plugin to the model SDF where the force–torque sensor is defined.
-You must specify a YARP configuration (either as a string or via file, see the main repository `README.md` section “How to specify Yarp configurations”), and at minimum provide:
+You must specify a YARP configuration (either as a string or via file, see the main repository `README.md` section “How to specify Yarp configurations”)

-- `sensorName`: the name of the `ForceTorque` sensor attached to the joint.
-- `jointName`: the name of the joint on which the sensor is mounted.
-- `yarpDeviceName`: the instance name of the YARP device that will be created and registered in the `DeviceRegistry`.

 A concrete usage can be seen in the [`tutorial/forcetorque/model_one_sensor`](../../tutorial/forcetorque/model_one_sensor) folder.
 The relevant part of the `model.sdf` is: